-You can spot clean your feather mattress topper using the vinegar-baking soda method we’ve covered here.
-But if the urine has covered more than 30% of your feather mattress topper’s surface area, you have to do the deep cleaning method we’ve covered above.
+But if the urine has covered more than 30% of your feather mattress topper’s surface area, you must do the deep cleaning method we’ve covered above.

-After that, rest assured that your feather mattress topper will look, smell, and feel like new afterwards.
+After that, rest assured that your feather mattress topper will look, smell, and feel like new afterward.

 How Does Cleaning a Feather Mattress Toppers Differ From Other Mattress Types?

 Most mattress toppers with dense materials cannot be folded to fit inside a washing or dry cleaning machine.
 We’re talking about memory foam, polyfoam, latex foam, and gel foam mattress toppers.

 Since you can’t use a washing machine, feather mattress toppers are often spot cleaned instead of machine-washed.

 They’re also soft and foldable.
 Crease-related problems may occur when you smush them inside a washing or dry cleaning machine.